In-house biomarker laboratory

 CHDR has a fully equipped cell culture laboratory, with flow hoods, CO2 incubators, a flow cytometer, a magnetic cell sorter and a fluorescent microscope, run by a team of experienced bioanalytical staff.
 This offers the possibility to set up and apply cell-based systems for qualitative and quantitative characterisation of innate and adaptive immune responses, and the effect of (pharmacological) interventions.

-CHDR has developed cell-based assays to investigate unintended drug effects (e.g. immune activation due to host cell proteins in biotherapeutics), and intended drug effects.
-The latter approach is mainly based on the induction of immune responses on primary human cells ex vivo, which can be applied as cell-based pharmacodynamic assay in a clinical pharmacology study.
-A battery of available tests includes, but is not limited to, TLR2-4-5 challenges, inflammasome challenges, endosomal TLR challenges, and T-cell mediated challenges by neoantigens or recall antigens.
-Importantly, CHDR is experienced with the development and application of cell-based assays tailored for the mechanism of action of the investigational compound.
-Such an assay can be developed independently by CHDR, or in close collaboration with the customer’s preclinical scientists.
+CHDR has developed cell-based assays to investigate drug effects, both unintended (such as immune activation due to host cell proteins in biotherapeutics) and intended.
+In the latter case, the approach is mainly based on the induction of immune responses on primary human cells ex vivo, which can be applied as a cell-based pharmacodynamic assay in a clinical pharmacology study.
+Tests available include TLR2-4-5 challenges, inflammasome challenges, endosomal TLR challenges, and T-cell mediated challenges with neoantigens or recall antigens.
+Importantly, CHDR is experienced in the development and application of cell-based assays tailored to the mechanism of action of the investigational compound.
+Such an assay can be developed independently by CHDR, or in close collaboration with the sponsor’s preclinical scientists.